-Also known as the Het Museum van Cacao en Chocolade or Le Musée du Cacao et du Chocolat.
+Also known as The Choco story or Het Museum van Cacao en Chocolade or Le Musée du Cacao et du Chocolat.

 This three storey house serves as a shop, demonstration kitchen and two floors of museum exhibition.
 Upon entering you can watch the demo and then explore the exhibits.

 Brussels chocolate museum opening hours